alavifazel/Articles/README.md

 ## Releases
 Visit the [Release](https://github.com/PowerNX/docs/releases/) page for complete list of generated PDF files.
 ### Fork it!
 These documents are intended to be part of an open and collaborative project.
-Feel free to fork them and/or send pull requests!
+Feel free to fork them and/or send pull requests.

 ### License
 These documents are published under the **Apache License 2.0**.
 Visit the [LICENSE](https://github.com/blackreach/docs/blob/master/LICENSE) file for more info.